I-Alpha/RootNav-With-OpenCV-Yolov3/README.md

 ### To use:
-     1. download repository into working folder/drive
+     1. Download repository into working folder/drive
-     2. download model trained .weights file from link :
+     2. Download model trained .weights file.
+Fair warning, this file is pretty chunky so..... here's from link :
-     3. place model into .....\RootNav-With-OpenCV-Yolov3\OpenCvSharpYolo3\Content folder.
+     3. Place model into .....\RootNav-With-OpenCV-Yolov3\OpenCvSharpYolo3\Content folder.
      4. Run RootNav from .exe file or build and run in Visual Studio.
+You don't need to build all the modules, just RootNav and it's dependencies, including my OpenCVYOLOv3 Module

 ### notes:
       There are 3 example never-seen photos of plant root structure in the contents folder, labeled 1-3.png.

-  ### If the openCVYOLOv3 is working, you should expect to see the model process and label tips in an instant after a plant root photo has been loaded into RootNav.
-These tips can then be treated as normal RootNav label tips, modifying, deleteing or adding more as necessary to the workflow of the user.
+  ### If the openCVYOLOv3 is working, the model's detection results should appear as tip highlights in the main window, overlayed onto the plant root photo.
+The can then be treated the same as user inputed tip hightlights; Actions such as modifying, deleteing or adding more tips can be done as necessary by the user.
+Comparing this to vanilla RootNav it should be obvious what the benefits are in terms of speed of specimen processing.

 In the future I hope to train and use a YOLOv4 object detection system to further enhance the productivity of RootNav.
+Or better yet, after more research, try creating my own model, optimized for RootNav and its specific requirements.